Tapsy-Org/Tapsy-backend-Node/docs/LOCATION_API_README.md

 - `location`: General location description
 - `latitude`: Latitude coordinate (-90 to 90)
 - `longitude`: Longitude coordinate (-180 to 180)
-- `location_type`: One of "HOME", "WORK", or "OTHER"

 **Optional Fields:**
 - `address`: Street address